serraict/vine-floriday-adapter/work/backlog.md

 ## Later

 * Goal: show open quotations for a supplier on Floriday.
+  * Sync organizations to local database
+    * For now: create a csv that we place in Mino and read with dremio
+    * Sync from base
+    * Sync from a specific sequence number
+  * Sync trade items to local database
+  * Sync batches (optional)
+  * Sync direct sales
   * create a Serra Vine dashboard for open quotations
 * Goal: learn/ understand the FLoriday api
   * Watch Floriday instruction videos and read som tutorials